aleffaso/AskAnswerProject/Readme.md

 ## First step

 You need to install frameworks, libraries and database.
-Open your terminal and `run` these commands:

 - Download Node.js at `https://nodejs.org/en/download/`

+ Then, open your terminal and `run` the following commands:

 - Run: `npm install express --save` to install Express framework;